 Here’s your chance to build up credibility.
 Figure out what your best proof element is, and make it part of your sales letter.

-Put yourself in the shoes of your readers.
-Get clear on what the objections are.
+Put yourself in the shoes of your readers and get clear on what their objections are.

 Once you know, it’s just a matter of answering them.

 Most people delay their decision to buy.